ian-whitestone/ian-whitestone.github.io/_posts/2021-07-25-serverless-ml-deployments.md

 The benefits of serverless offerings from cloud providers are well known at this point.
 They eliminate the hassle of provisioning & managing servers, automatically take care of scaling in response to varying workloads, and can be much cheaper for lower volume services since they don't run 24/7.
 Despite these benefits, serverless options like AWS Lambda have rarely been used for serving machine learning (ML) models due to a few major drawbacks:

 1. **Deployment package management**.
-For any libraries with C dependencies (numpy, scipy, pandas, sklearn, tensorflow, etc..), you must make sure your Lambda deployment package is using versions of these libraries that were compiled on Amazon Linux.
+For any libraries with C dependencies (numpy, scipy, pandas, sklearn, tensorflow, etc..), you must make sure your [Lambda deployment package](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-package.html) is using versions of these libraries that were compiled on Amazon Linux.
 Since most ML libraries will have some C dependencies, this hurdle will almost always be present.
 Getting around this usually means having a separate docker image or EC2 instance whose job is solely to generate your deployment package with the correctly compiled libraries.
 2. **Deployment package size limits**.
-Even with the right Python package versions in place, your total deployment package size had to be less than 250MB.
+Even with the right Python library versions in place, your total deployment package size has to be less than 250MB.
 For large libraries like tensorflow/pandas/numpy/scipy, this limit is easily exceeded.
 In order to get around this limit, users could split up their deployment packages into multiple [layers](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html), and individually deploy each of those<sup>1</sup>.
 For users of the [Zappa](https://github.com/zappa/Zappa) framework, they could take advantage of the [`slim_handler` feature](https://github.com/zappa/Zappa#large-projects), which loads the dependencies from S3 when the Lambda function is instantiated.
+Neither of these options are great.
-3. **RAM limits**: On top of this, the Lambda function itself could not use more than 3GB of RAM historically.
-This can become an issue for serving larger ML models that require more RAM.
+3. **RAM limits**: Historically, the Lambda function itself could not use more than 3GB of RAM.
+This became an issue for serving larger ML models that require more RAM.
 4. **Cold starts**.
-If a serverless function has not been executed for a ~15 minutes<sup>2</sup>, the next request will experience what is known as a [cold start](https://www.serverless.com/blog/keep-your-lambdas-warm) since the function's container must be provisioned.
-Cold starts will occur when Lambda is autoscaling in response to higher request volumes.
-Cold starts can take >5 seconds, and extend even longer if you have expensive imports or instatiations.
-When using Lambda to serve an ML model, you'll typically instatiate your model object once during the cold start, so it can be re-used on all subsequent "warm" requests.
+If a serverless function has not been executed for ~15 minutes<sup>2</sup>, the next request will experience what is known as a [cold start](https://www.serverless.com/blog/keep-your-lambdas-warm) since the function's container must be provisioned.
+Cold starts will also occur when Lambda is autoscaling in response to higher request volumes, as more functions are spun up and must be instantiated.
+Cold starts can take >5 seconds, and extend even longer if you have expensive imports or initializations.
+When using Lambda to serve an ML model, you'll typically instantiate your model object once during the cold start, so it can be re-used on all subsequent "warm" requests.
 This can easily add another few seconds to the cold start time as you load the model from disk or a storage service like S3.

 Sounds like a mess worth avoiding...